dabo248/typescript-nodejs-eslint-prettier-starter/README.md

 Tired of setting up TypeScript, Node.js, ESLint and Prettier over and over again?

-Grab this template and start coding. 🚀
+Grab this template and start coding right away. 🚀